peteash10/peteashton.com/pages/photography.md

 If you want to use my photo in a commercial environment, especially where it will appear in public, then I'd really like you to pay me a commercial rate.
 This is only fair, not to me but to those who are attempting to make a living from such things.
 I don't want to undercut them.

-In the unlikely event of a photo of mine becoming newsworthy, all news outlets politically aligned to the right, or tainted by association with such an entity, can go screw themselves.
+In the unlikely event of a photo of mine becoming newsworthy, all right-wing news outlets (Daily Mail, Sun/Times, Express), or tainted by association with such an entity, can go screw themselves.
 The others can pay a journalist rate which I may keep or may donate to a rabbit charity, depending.

 I don't require a credit for my photographs accompanying someone else's work, such as an article or  in a brochure.
 No-one cares who took the photo in these situations.
 That said, if you have space it's a nice gesture.
 If it's online, please link to peteashton.com.